🚀 How the Daily Calculus Challenge Works (2026 Edition)

 - Symbolically simplifies both your answer and the correct derivative.

-- Numerically evaluates both at 5 random test points in a safe domain to confirm equivalence β catching edge cases that symbolic simplification might miss.
+- Numerically evaluates both at 10 diverse test points across a safe domain to confirm equivalence — catching edge cases that symbolic simplification might miss.

 - Provides targeted feedback: which differentiation rule you might have misapplied (power, chain, product, quotient, or trig rule).